hopkinsth/golang-tripping-hazards/README.md

 It doesn't compile: *prog.go:24: f.Foo undefined (type *Fooer is pointer to interface, not interface).* This is because *myInstance* is of type interface, which is already a pointer. *WantsPointerToFooer* should actually accept *(f Fooer)* and you'll still get the pass-by-reference performance you're looking for.

 ---

-**Pointer recievers, non-pointer receivers and the implementation of interfaces** Pointers and the base type they point to are distinct types in Go.
+**Pointer recievers, non-pointer receivers and the implementation of interfaces**

+Pointers and the base type they point to have distinct method sets in Go.
 Take our implementation of the `Fooer` interface in the previous example:

 ```go
 type Fooer interface {